dbos-inc/dbos-docs/docs/cloud-tutorials/interactive-timetravel.md

 </Tabs>

 :::info
-The time travel proxy securely connects to the provenance database, an append-only replica of your application database maintained by DBOS Cloud.
+DBOS time travel proxy securely connects to the provenance database, an append-only replica of your application database maintained by DBOS Cloud.
 It uses the historical information in this database to run time-travelled queries without modifying your application database.
 :::

-### Running Time Travel Queries
+### Running Time-Travelled Queries

 In this tutorial, we interactively run time-travelled queries on your application database using [`psql`](https://www.postgresql.org/docs/current/app-psql.html).
 First, connect `psql` to your local time travel proxy: